erfx5361/bom-tool/README.md

  - BOM should be only .csv file in directory
  - Run bom_tool.py
  - Choose whether part descriptions should be included in report
- - An report named output.csv will be generated in that directory
+ - A report named output.csv will be generated in that directory

 ## BOM Assumptions
  - Any generic csv file of a typical parts list format should work for this tool